-The Local Government Information Unit has reported that many local authorities already use crowdfunding platforms as alternative sources of finance to fill funding gaps.41 Last year it was reported forty-five councils had begun using civic crowdfunding since 2015.42 Many social infrastructure projects have been funded through crowdfunding that otherwise would not have been taken forward.
+The Local Government Information Unit has reported that many local authorities already use crowdfunding platforms as alternative sources of finance to fill funding gaps.
+At Last year it was reported forty-five councils had begun using civic crowdfunding since 2015.42 Many social infrastructure projects have been funded through crowdfunding that otherwise would not have been taken forward.
 For instance, in Brighton and Hove, the council launched a crowdfunding appeal to fix seafront terraces in the wake of missing out on grant funding.
-The appeal successfully raised £463,007 from 2,095 backers, with the council contributing £100,000.43 For their part, donors of over £2 were able to vote on the types of businesses able to move into the renovated space.44
+The appeal successfully raised £463,007 from 2,095 backers, with the council contributing £100,000.
+The report for the report of the renovated space.

 Local authorities are also using crowdfunding platforms to determine the popular appeal of certain projects.
-For instance in 2015, Lewisham Council decided the allocation of a £100,000 funding pot by inviting local groups to upload project proposals on Spacehive, where the most popular projects secured $\pounds10,000.^{45}$
+For instance in 2015, Lewisham Council decided the allocation of a £100,000 funding pot by inviting local groups to upload project proposals on Spacehive, where the most popular projects secured $£10,000.^{45}$

-In its ability to raise additional revenue, and the chance it provides members of the community to invest directly in their place's economy and infrastructure,46 there are clear benefits to the crowdfunding platform that can enable places to further, and monetise, goodwill.
-Crowdfunding represents a relatively transparent form of giving, as donations are used for specific community-based projects that can be easily tracked.47 It can engender community buy-in, providing members of the public a sense of control of where money goes in a way that traditional forms of revenue raising do not.48
+In its ability to raise additional revenue, and the chance it provides members of the community to invest directly in their place's economy and infrastructure, 46 there are clear benefits to the crowdfunding platform that can enable places to further, and monetise, goodwill.
+Crowdfunding represents a relatively transparent form of giving, as donations are used for specific community-based projects that can be easily tracked.
+47 It can engender community buy-in, providing members of the public a sense of control of where money goes in a way that traditional forms of revenue raising do not.
+48